giankdiluvi/madmix/examples/README.md

 Each Jupyter notebook defines a vectorized log pmf function for the discrete target distribution.
-This function simultaneously returns either the joint pmf or the full conditionals (given an axis input).
+This function returns either the joint pmf or the full conditionals (given an axis input).
 If you wish to implement your own target log pmf for an M-dimensional problem where the m-th variable